vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/4_The_Soma_Cups.md

 ## 46
 ### a
-I who deeming thee immortal,
-Mortal myself, call on thee with prayerful heart.
-Upon us, O wise one, bestow glory;
-O Agni, through offspring may I attain immortality.
 ### b
-He, for whom, O Agni, thou dost make, O wise one,
-For his good deeds a kindly world,
-Shall win prosperity and wealth,
-Rich in sons, in heroes, in kine.
 ### c
-To thee, O son of strength, they turn
-Who have desires to be fulfilled;
-None excelleth thee, O Indra.
 ### d
-At each hymn the Soma delighteth Indra,
-The pressed (juices), the bountiful one [1],
-What time in unison with equal effort
-They call him to aid, like sons a father.
 ### e
-O Agni, O wise one, with sap,
-With brilliance thou shinest,
-Slayer of Raksases, suppressor of demons.
 ### f
-I have penetrated to the waters
-We are united with the sap;
-I have come rich in milk, O Agni;
-Do thou unite me with radiance.
 ### g
 Rich art thou, lord of riches,
 O Agni, rich in radiance;